sprollucy/Sweatbot-Beta/README.md

 -Changed voice line to either do f1 once or twice randomly
 -Fixed bug with goose still being able to work when chat is paused
 -Removed messages that commands are disabled for less chat clutter
+-Added !dropmag command for games that support double tap to drop
 -Fixed error with trader update causing app to crash either when opening trader menu or calling it in twitch chat and then opening the trader menu
 -Fixed Kill Goose button not working.
 Broke with a git error
 -Fixed goose command being able to be used while it is disabled and commands are paused.